hundeo:

 Conclusion

-Ultimately, the responsibility for a healthy dog life lies with you.
-The growth phase determines the entire later life of your favorite.
-Therefore, provide early enough for a proper diet, exercise and education.
+The responsibility for a healthy life for your dog ultimately lies with you.
+Growing up will determine the rest of your pet's life.
+So make sure you provide the right nutrition, exercise and training early on.
 This is the only way to raise a physically and mentally fit dog.

 Written by Claudia Weise